-Identification & Registration/Approvals Ongoing assurance Appointment During recruitment, the HR Competency assessments, training function with the assistance of the needs analyses and background ongoing assurance of fitness and reference checks as appropriate whether a role is in the scope of the ensure Fidelis can demonstrate that Regulated Personnel Procedure. the candidate: 1.
-Fitness & Propriety declarations The FIHL Nominations Committee is 1.
-Is of good repute and integrity 2.
-Reviews of Board/Committee management appointments with 2.
-Possesses the required level of directorships and recommends for knowledge, experience and 3.
-Internal/External Board approval by the FIHL Board any competence for the role Executive or Non-Executive Director appointments.
-Candidates for 3.
-Has the necessary director or entity committee roles qualifications/training or is must meet the requirements of the undergoing training required to Group policy on director perform the role effectively qualification, which sets out the minimum standards expected of
+Identification & Registration/Approvals Ongoing assurance Appointment During recruitment, the HR Competency assessments, training The Legal and Compliance function with the assistance of the needs analyses and background functions operate appropriate Compliance function identifies reference checks as appropriate ensure Fidelis can demonstrate that fitness and propriety including but the candidate: Regulated Personnel Procedure.
+1. Is of good repute and integrity The FIHL Nominations Committee is responsible for approving senior 2.
+Possesses the required level of management appointments with knowledge, experience and 2.
+Reviews of Board/Committee competence for the role approval by the FIHL Board any Executive or Non-Executive Director 3.
+Has the necessary qualifications/training or is director or entity committee roles undergoing training required to must meet the requirements of the perform the role effectively Group policy on director qualification, which sets out the minimum standards expected of